VANTHEBRAND/vanrss/README.md

 * Have a Cloudflare account.
 If you don't have one already, you can [sign up for free at Cloudflare.com](https://dash.cloudflare.com/sign-up).
 * Have a GitHub account.
 If you don't have one, you can [sign up for free at GitHub.com](https://github.com/signup).

 ### Step 1.
-Fork the microfeed repo to your GitHub
+Fork the vanfeed repo to your GitHub

-Simply click on [https://github.com/microfeed/microfeed/fork](https://github.com/microfeed/microfeed/fork) to fork the repository.
+Simply click on [https://github.com/VANTHEBRAND/vanrss/fork](https://github.com/VANTHEBRAND/vanrss) to fork the repository.

-You may choose to modify the code in your forked repository in the future, but it's likely that you won't need to touch the code at all.
+You may choose to modify the code in your forked repository in the future, van has customized it for himself so you probably will have to.
 Simply fork the repository and keep it synced for future use.

 ### Step 2.
 Put some secrets on your forked repo

 Go to your forked repo's [Settings -> Secrets -> Actions](../../settings/secrets/actions), and create 5 secrets (click for more details).
-With these secrets in place, you'll be able to use GitHub Actions to deploy your microfeed instance to Cloudflare Pages.
+With these secrets in place, you'll be able to use GitHub Actions to deploy your vanfeed instance to Cloudflare Pages.

 <details>
   <summary><b>CLOUDFLARE_ACCOUNT_ID</b></summary>